 A microchip is a permanent form of identification.
 About the size of a grain of rice, it is injected beneath the surface of your pet's skin between the shoulder blades.
 The microchip can be read by a microchip reader that will pick up the chip's unique ID code to identify the pet.
 It is important to register your information with your microchip company, and keep your information current, even after your pet is microchipped.
 The clinic or shelter that implants the microchip can provide you with information on your chip's registration; there are also several free microchip databases available online.

 This is a one-time cost for a pet owner.
-You can obtain a microchip from your veterinarian, or, microchips are available for just $10 every day at Dallas Animal Services.
+You can obtain a microchip from your veterinarian.
+Dallas Animal Services is currently NOT offering public microchips due to the COVID-19 emergency.

 Questions?
 Click here.